On their own what and if are insignificant, tiny little words.

-There were little things that we noticed that the nurses hadn’t, not all bad, not because they weren’t doing their jobs, but as her parents we saw things that they didn’t always notice, maybe we could have spotted something that night.
+There were little things that we noticed that the nurses hadn’t.
+Not because they weren’t doing their jobs, but as her parents, we saw things that they didn’t always notice, maybe we could have spotted something that night, had we been phoned.

 What if we had been asked about the eye procedure?